-The vision of Ark Regional Services is a world that is equitable, respectful, and values the diverse perspectives of all people.
+The vision of Ark Regional Services is that all people have the opportunity to experience the world in which we all live.
 We believe every person should be able to experience all that life has to offer, from the most wonderful to some of the most challenging things that happen in all of our lives.
 We will encourage you to explore new things and take a risk or two, and will help you to handle those new, exciting, interesting, and sometimes frustrating events.